funkypozzy/firmware/README.md

 ## FLASHING THE ORIGINAL FIRMWARE
 Installing the OpenIPC firmware has been a more difficult process than expected mainly because the original firmware was password protected.
 Long story short...
 I was able to remove the lock with the [Debrick](https://github.com/OpenIPC/debrickDebrick) utility.
-Installing wifi drivers and setup wifi connection was even more challenging and this is the reason because I decided to share my experience in this guide.
+Installing wifi drivers and setup the wifi connection was even more challenging and this is the reason because I decided to share my experience in this guide.

-## THESE ARE STILL EXPERIMENTAL SETTINGS FOR MY PERSONAL USE!
+## CUSTOMIZED FILES

 In particular this branch:
-- modifies the file [general/overlay/etc/wireless/usb](general/overlay/etc/wireless/usb)  to include the required instruction to power on my wifi board based on the ATBM603x wifi chip (see images above).
+- modifies the file [general/overlay/etc/wireless/usb](general/overlay/etc/wireless/usb)  to include the required instruction to power on the wifi board based on the ATBM603x wifi chip (see images above).
 In particular the following lines have been added:
 ~~~ # GK7205V300 XM IVG-G6S
 if [ "$1" = "atbm603x-gk7205v300-xm-g6s" ]; then
   devmem 0x100C0080 32 0x530